hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/docs/ARCHITECTURE.md

 (`LedProfile.CALIBRATION_KEY_AMBIENT` and `LedProfile.CALIBRATION_KEY_CAMERA`).
-`PlantRepository` exposes `getLedCalibrationForPlant` and `saveLedCalibrationForPlant` helpers that prefer LED profile assignments but fall back to the legacy per-plant `PlantCalibration` rows when no profile is linked.
+`PlantRepository` exposes `getLedCalibrationForPlant` and `saveLedCalibrationForPlant` helpers that prefer LED profile assignments but fall back to the legacy per-plant `PlantCalibration` rows when no profile is linked. `getLedCalibrationForPlant` returns a `LedProfileCalibration` DTO describing the profile association and current factors, enabling callers to surface missing-profile messaging while still honoring legacy data.
 These helpers are used by both `LightMeasurementPresenter` (to refresh factors when the user selects a plant) and `CalibrationFragment` (to persist user-entered values).
 Backups export the profile calibration data via the `LedProfiles` CSV section and `ledProfiles` JSON array, restoring LED profile records before any measurements are processed so dependent calculations use the correct factors.

 ## Resource and code conventions